sheidaj/Re-write/README.md

-# Re-FW
+# Re-Write
-How to rewrite the Floyd Warshall Algorithm using Recursion (Python)
+My frist project was "How to rewrite the Floyd Warshall Algorithm using Recursion (Python)"